wbitt/Network-MultiTool/README.md

 ```

-The multitool container starts as web server.
+The multitool container starts as web server - so it remains `UP`.
 Then, you simply connect to it using:
 ```
 $ docker exec -it some-silly-container-name /bin/sh
 ```